HOGENT-Web/csharp/chapters/course-overview/slides/presentation.md

 **Packages**
 - Entity Framework 6 | Dapper
 - FluentValidation
-- a bunch of others to make our lives easier
+- A bunch of others to make our lives easier

 ---
 ### Course Overview